PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 guard or consumer, and retention must not add graph work, alter owner mutation semantics, change the SA/PA successor, add dependencies, or create a TensorFlow import path.

+The sole production call now retains its unchanged one-counter dictionary as `_post_cleanup_csp_attention_stats`.
+It remains observation-only and has no consumer or guard because cleanup-only pruning can occur while the rewrite counter is zero.

+This is an assignment-only change.
+The wrapper, indexed owner, unconditional prune, positive-only LayoutState synchronization, live Session LayoutState, captured SiNet predecessor, SA/PA successor, dependencies, diagnostics, and TensorFlow behavior remain unchanged.